andreleite/okta-for-static-site/README.md

 After logout, user is redirected to a login customized to redirect user to your homepage if login is made again.

+### Custom 404 file

+Use the correspondent parameter to inform a custom 404 page.